Take your writing to the next level

 Do you have a novel that needs editing?
 Maybe you have a completed first draft, and don’t know where to start on your revisions.
 Perhaps your novel is almost ready to submit to agents or publishers, or you’re considering self-publishing.

-I have critiqued other genres – most recently women’s fiction and a family saga as well as science fiction and horror.
+I have worked with writers of other genres – most recently women’s fiction and a family saga as well as science fiction and horror.
 A novel is a novel is a novel, after all.
-My job is to work out what your manuscript is trying to become, but I always remember that it is your novel, not mine.
+My job is to work out what your manuscript is trying to become, and I always remember that it is your novel, not mine.
 Together we can then take it to the next level.

 Choose from these three services

 This report will cover the first three chapters (up to ten thousand words) and a short synopis.
 The report will discuss concept, genre, narrative, and characters.
 It will also consider the story’s flaws and possibilities for development – as far as is possible from a brief synopsis.
-The report will be between 500 and 1000 words and the manuscript will also be commented.
+The report will be thorough, and the manuscript will also be commented.

 2. Editorial Report.